tatecarson/ATMI-Presentation-Marp/index.md

 <!--

-- **Project Objective**: The main aim of this project is to take a 30-second cutscene or trailer from a game of your choice and redesign its sound to make the experience more immersive.
+- **Project Objective**: The main aim of this project is to take a 30-second cutscene or trailer from a game create a sound re-design.
-- **Content Focus**: Unlike typical sound design projects that may include background music, this project specifically asks you to focus solely on the sound effects that accompany on-screen actions.
+- **Content Focus**: Unlike typical sound design projects that may include background music, this project specifically asks students to focus on the sound effects that accompany on-screen actions.
 - **Sound Design Techniques**: Students apply various sound design techniques that we've covered in class.
 This includes everything from pitch modulation to volume adjustments and even applying specific filters to make each sound effect unique and multilayered.
 - **Narrative Flow**: One of the unique aspects of this project is the requirement to think narratively.
 Students plan how your sound effects can introduce rises, falls, and impactful moments that amplify the emotional experience of the scene.
  -->